ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 	- Understand the work done per cell
 Guidelines
 - Only polynomial num of subproblems
-- natural ordering of sbup
+- natural ordering of subproblems for enumeration
+-

 ## Weighted Scheduling